-Lilleker et al. (2018) suggested an approach to diagnosing identifying and diagnosing metabolic myopathies that focuses on the following priorities; identify those that might have a 'genuine' metabolic myopathy, determine clinically the most likely biochemical process, identify which patients need a further work up such as a muscle biopsy or genetic test, identify those patients with conditions for that have treatment available, and offer genetic counseling to the patient and family members, as appropriate.
-To meet these goals, the authors recommend obtaining a thorough history, which might include obtaining historical medical records to determine how symptoms and lab results change over time, developmental and exercise history.
-Some symptoms could be attributed by the patient or family to something normal, such as "growing pains," when in fact this is a subtle yet important clue to a diagnosis.
+Lilleker et al. (2018) suggested an approach to identifying and diagnosing metabolic myopathies that focuses on the following priorities; identify those that might have a 'genuine' metabolic myopathy, determine clinically the most likely biochemical process, identify which individuals need a further work up such as a muscle biopsy or genetic test, identify those individuals with conditions for which treatment is available, and offer genetic counseling to the affected individuals and family members, as appropriate.
+To meet these goals, the authors recommend obtaining a thorough history, which might include obtaining historical medical records to determine how symptoms and lab results change over time, development, and exercise history.
+Some symptoms could be attributed by the affected individual or family to something normal, such as "growing pains," when in fact this is a subtle, yet important, clue to a diagnosis.
 It is important to ask specific and targeted questions to prevent missing possible symptoms.
 A physical exam, including neurological elements, is key.
 If a metabolic myopathy is suspected, the early involvement of an experienced multidisciplinary team will be important to help tailor further investigations and reduce the time to diagnosis and treatment.
 This team may help further rule out "pseudomyopathies" and recommend further CK testing, muscle biopsy, skin biopsy, exercise testing, or EMG.
-Enzymatic testing based on history, symptoms, and specialist analysis may lead to the diagnosis, or identify the most likely pathway that is affected in the patient.
-Genetic testing is proving to be a valuable tool in diagnosing metabolic myopathies, and targeted genetic testing can help confirm a diagnosis at this point.
-There is a shift towards NGS panel genetic testing as a first-tier diagnostic investigation of choice by some; however, genetic testing sometimes produces results that are difficult to interpret.
-The authors conclude that the diagnostic workup and management of patients with metabolic myopathies is complex and early referral to a specialist neuromuscular multidisciplinary clinic is strongly recommended.
+Enzymatic testing based on history, symptoms, and specialist analysis may lead to diagnosis or identify the most likely pathway that is affected in the affected individual.
+Genetic testing is proving to be a valuable tool in diagnosing metabolic myopathies, and targeted genetic testing can help confirm a diagnosis.
+There is a shift towards NGS panel testing as a first-tier diagnostic investigation of choice by some; however, genetic testing sometimes produces results that are difficult to interpret.
+The authors conclude that the diagnostic workup and management of individuals with metabolic myopathies is complex; early referral to a specialist neuromuscular multidisciplinary clinic is strongly recommended.